motykatomasz/DeepImagePrior/README.md

 = argmin_{x} E(x;\hat{x}) + R(x)
 ```
 where <inlineMath>E(x;\hat{x})</inlineMath> is the information entropy and <inlineMath>R(x)</inlineMath> is a regularizer term.
 This approach exploits the fact that structure of a generator network are surjective mapping of <InlineMath>g:0 \to x</InlineMath>, hence the formula for optimization task <InlineMath>argmin_x E(x;\hat{x}) + R(x)</InlineMath> becomes <InlineMath>argmin_x E(g(0);\hat{x}) + R(g(0))</InlineMath>.
-Furthermore, if we select a good mapping <InlineMath>g</InlineMath>, but adjusting network hyperparameters, we could get rid of prior term and utilise a randomly initialized function as fixed input and learn from corrupted image the network parameters <InlineMath>argmin_\theta E(f_\theta(z); \hat{x})</InlineMath>.
+Furthermore, if we select a good mapping <InlineMath>g</InlineMath>, but adjusting network hyperparameters, we could get rid of prior term and utilize a randomly initialized function as fixed input and learn from corrupted image the network parameters <InlineMath>argmin_\theta E(f_\theta(z); \hat{x})</InlineMath>.
 This parameterization network prefers naturally looking images over noise and descends more quickly in the optimization process, so the generator network provides a prior that corresponds to set of images that can be produced by the network with parameters optimized.

 ## Developing the Network from the paper
+### Structure of The Network
-The main paper does not contain the structure of the network they used.
+The main paper does not contain the structure of the network.
 Luckly, the authors provided supplementary material to the paper.
-In the supplementary material they describe the netwrok and the hyper-parameters they used.
-In the suplementary material, they also provide a diagram with the structure of the network, as you can see in Figure [1](#figure-1), where <InlineMath>n_d[i]</InlineMath> and <InlineMath>k_d[i]</InlineMath> are respectivelly the number of filters and the kernel size of the convolutional layers of the downsampling connection <InlineMath>d_i</InlineMath>.
-In the same fashion <InlineMath>n_s[i]</InlineMath> and <InlineMath>k_s[i]</InlineMath> are respectivelly the number of filters and the kernel size of skip connection <InlineMath>s_i</InlineMath> and <InlineMath>n_u[i]</InlineMath> and <InlineMath>k_u[i]</InlineMath> are respectivelly the number of filters and the kernel size of upsampling connection <InlineMath>u_i</InlineMath>.
+In the supplementary material they describe the network and the hyper-parameters they used.
+In the supplementary material, they also provide a diagram with the structure of the network, as you can see in Figure [1](#figure-1), where <InlineMath>n_d[i]</InlineMath> and <InlineMath>k_d[i]</InlineMath> are respectively the number of filters and the kernel size of the convolutional layers of the downsampling connection <InlineMath>d_i</InlineMath>.
+In the same fashion <InlineMath>n_s[i]</InlineMath> and <InlineMath>k_s[i]</InlineMath> are respectively the number of filters and the kernel size of skip connection <InlineMath>s_i</InlineMath> and <InlineMath>n_u[i]</InlineMath> and <InlineMath>k_u[i]</InlineMath> are respectively the number of filters and the kernel size of upsampling connection <InlineMath>u_i</InlineMath>.

 <figure id="figure-1">
   <img src="./images/network_structure.png">
   <figcaption>Figure 1 - Network Structure</figcaption>
 </figure>

 The supplementary material state that the downsampling procedure they used was done by the stride implementation of the convolution, but they also state that they got a similar result with average/max pooling and downsampling with Lanczos kernel.
 In out implementation we decided to use max pooling.
-The upsampling operation is dependant on the application, but in the possible upsampling operations are nearest and bilinear.
+The upsampling operation is dependent on the application, but in the possible upsampling operations are nearest and bilinear.
 Our implementation of <InlineMath>d_i</InlineMath> is the following where `channels_out` is <InlineMath>n_d[i]</InlineMath> and `kernel_size` is <InlineMath>k_d[i]</InlineMath>

 ```python